httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 If Accept-CH-Lifetime occurs in a message more than once, the last value overrides all previous occurrences.

+### The "accept-ch" Alt-Svc extension

+Origins can advertise support for Client Hints using `accept-ch` parameter in their alternative service entry.

+Syntax:
+   accept-ch = sh-list

 ### Interaction with Caches

 When selecting an optimized response based on one or more Client Hints, and if the resource is cacheable, the server needs to generate a Vary response header field ({{RFC7234}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.